HeiChips/heichips26-template/README.md

 Now you can create or open a layout and edit it.

-## Digital-On-Top Submissiom
+## Digital-On-Top Design

-If you would like to do a digital-on-top submission (the top-level is generated automatically), please use `macros/heichips26_digital_project/` as the starting point.
+If you would like to do a digital-on-top design (the top-level is generated automatically), please use `macros/heichips26_digital_project/` as the starting point.

 > [!IMPORTANT]
 > You must rename `heichips26_digital_project` to a unique name starting with `heichips26_` and edit `submission.yaml`.